mostlyobvious/nanoc-github/README.md

 # Nanoc::Github

-Content source from git repository.
+[Nanoc](https://nanoc.ws) content source from git repository.
 A way to have your writing in public and open for editing while not being distracted by static site generator trivia this content is usually mixed with.

 ## Usage